Basic Attacks

 Jailing

 Refers to the act of placing the opponent in enough hitstun or blockstun to jail them from pressing any action besides block.
 Unlike most other fighting games, hit advantage cannot typically be used to link a button with a fast enough startup unless the opponent is in a specific state (airborne juggle, stun/crumple, etc.) and the hit advantage frames are very high.
 For example, a crouching D1 poke that is +14 on hit does not link or naturally kombo into a move that is 14 frames or less on startup, allowing the opponent an opportunity to block between the hits.
 Instead, the hit advantage— and generally speaking, the hit reaction’s animation leaving them standing— can be used to follow up with a fast enough attack, which will lock the opponent into a situation where they cannot move or press any button other than Block.
 Any attempt by the opponent to move or press buttons while jailed by this hit advantage will result in the offensive player’s follow-up connecting automatically before any of the opponent’s actions come out.
 Jailing also occurs on block when later hits of a kombo string force the player to continue holding block if the prior hit is blocked, preventing them from moving to evade or attacking to interrupt.
-For example, the final hit of a string may be a high (which is normally prone to neutral crouch), but the string hit that comes before may jail the opponent when it is blocked and force them to continue holding block (lest they release block prematurely and get hit).
-This technique can be effective for forcing opponents to block high attacks that would otherwise whiff if they were able to crouch or backdash away.
+For example, the final hit of a string may be a high (which is normally prone to neutral crouch), but the string hit that comes before may jail the opponent when it is blocked and force them to continue holding block (or get hit for releasing block prematurely).
+This technique can be effective for forcing opponents to block high attacks that would otherwise whiff if they were able to crouch, jump, or backdash away.

 Meaty